-Role More likely to be prioritized Less likely to be prioritized Project - Creating matrices of potential projects - Conducting outreach or collecting Guide and project sponsors. signatures for individual projects. - Providing guidance to project sponsors on - Serving as a project sponsor or meaningful community engagement. partner.
-Connector - Building initial relationships with core - Broad-based outreach, such as tabling interested parties. at events. - Connecting project sponsors and appropriate resources. - Gathering data on underrepresented, disadvantaged and tribal community needs for WASC and project use.
+Role More likely to be prioritized Less likely to be prioritized Project - Creating matrices of potential projects - Conducting outreach or collecting Guide and project sponsors. signatures for individual projects. - Providing guidance to project sponsors - Serving as a project sponsor applicants on meaningful community applicant or partner. engagement.
+Connector - Building initial relationships with core - Broad-based outreach, such as tabling interested parties. at events. - Connecting project sponsors applicants and appropriate resources. - Gathering data on underrepresented, disadvantaged and tribal community needs for WASC and project use.
 Educator - Educating interested parties as it relates - Delivering education about projects to specific new projects, especially with already submitted to the SCWP through underrepresented, disadvantaged and July 2021, or broad-based education tribal communities. about SCWP.